Traumatism/threadz/README.md

-This is also typing friendly, which means that if the function must return an integer value, gather() will return a dictionary with integers as values.
+This is also typing friendly, which means that if the function must return an integer value, gather() will return a dictionary with integers as values and MyPy will be able to predict that.
 """

 results = threadz.gather(tasks, concurrency=5)